CoursesBlogsWebinarsAll

 These functions play a significant role in the success of any organisation, and the CIPD’s efforts in promoting this fact are important and will continue to be going forward.

-Through training and development programs, the CIPD continues to help professionals in these fields to advance their skills and knowledge, grow their careers and deliver successful outcomes for their organisations.
+Through training and development programs, the CIPD continues to help professionals in these fields advance their skills and knowledge, grow their careers and deliver successful outcomes for their organisations.

 Read next: The Role of HR in Unlocking Future of Work Opportunities